 What is pyloric stenosis?

-Pyloric stenosis is a problem that affects babies between birth and 6 months of age and causes forceful vomiting that can lead to dehydration.
-It is the second most common problem requiring surgery in newborns.
+Pyloric stenosis is a problem that causes forceful vomiting.
+It affects babies from birth to 6 months of age.
+It can lead to dehydration.
+This condition is the second most common reason why newborns have surgery.

 What causes pyloric stenosis?

-Which babies are at higher risk for pyloric stenosis?
+Who is at risk for pyloric stenosis?

 What are the symptoms of pyloric stenosis?